ebi-pf-team/genome-properties/docs/flatfile.rst

 Flatfile Format
 ===============

 Each Genome Property is represented by two files.
-The first (the DESC file) is a description of the GP and the constituent steps.
-The second (the FA file) is a concatenation of fasta files that resolve to a yes for each of the constituent steps.
++ DESC file - is a description of the GP and the constituent steps.
++ FA file - is a concatenation of fasta files that resolve to a yes for each of the constituent steps.

 ---------
 DESC file